-The Foundation's secretariat invites the respective review panel members to report possible conflict of interest of incoming applications in the Foundation's online evaluation system, before given deadline, which should be confirmed by email to the sectritariate once finnished.
+The Foundation's secretariat invites the respective review panel members to report possible conflict of interest of incoming applications, during a separate reporting period, in the Foundation's online evaluation system.
+Once completed, it should be confirmed by email to the secretariat.
 Thereafter, the concept overviews are assigned to reviewers and can be evaluated.